martmichals/songster/README.md

 # songster
-Model built in SIGAIDA group to generate song lyrics.
+Model built in a SIGAIDA group to generate song lyrics.